-In the European Union, pharma companies are now legally required to monitor potential adverse event reported on their sponsored websites.
-The use of information on adverse event arising from patients posts on social media platforms, online patient forums and health-related websites is also recommended as a new source of information to consider.
+In the European Union, pharma companies are now legally required to monitor potential adverse events reported on their sponsored websites.
+The use of information on adverse events arising from patients posts on social media platforms, online patient forums, and health-related websites is also recommended as a new source of information to consider.

-UBC’s Caroline Legendre, Senior Safety Scientist, and Alexis Pinçon, Safety Physician, discuss this new evolution that bring patients’ voices and strategies pharma companies can take to incorporate this new form of reporting into their pharmacovigilance practices.
+UBC’s Caroline Legendre, Senior Safety Scientist, and Alexis Pinçon, Safety Physician, discuss this new evolution that brings patients’ voices and strategies pharma companies can take to incorporate social media for pharmacovigilance practices.